airalab/robonomics-wiki/docs/en/home-assistant-x-robonomics.md

 Now that you have a Raspberry Pi with Home Assistant, Robonomics and IPFS installed, proceed to the [MQTT Broker](/docs/mqtt-broker/) installation where you also configure your newly installed Home Assistant and add MQTT integration to it.
-After that you will connect your ZigBee devices to your Home Assistant.
+After that you will connect your Zigbee devices to your Home Assistant.

 ## Add Robonomics integration to Existing Home Assistant OS